-Deciding to stop snacking all day and stop eating after dinner can be difficult.
+Deciding to stop snacking all day, or stop eating after dinner can be difficult.
 Our modern food culture makes it so easy to eat constantly, especially between meals.

 While I still struggle here, I’m much better about creating rituals and habits to end a meal in a healthy way, and move on with my day rather than nibble on food until the next meal.
 Below are some ideas that have helped me, helped other people, and just might help you!

 - Chew gum.
+I admit, sometimes I get carried away with this.
+I usually know I’ve eaten too much gum, because my gut will tell me. (too much sugar alcohols) But, If I can reign it in, I Love a good piece of gum after a meal.
 Keeping your mouth busy is sometimes the best defense against nibbling on leftovers.
 Have that gum ready to go, and chow down.

 - Brush your teeth.
+I know this is common advice, but it’s because it works.
 You have to do it anyway, why not do it immediately following the meal. (or a squirt of Binaca if you are from the 80’s and don’t have your toothbrush handy!)

 - Balance all macronutrients so your meal is satisfying.
 When you include protein, carbs, and fat at your meals, you are more likely to be satiated.
 Eliminating any food group, and I promise you’ll be scavenging your cupboards.
 Mentally, if I take out carbs, I’m always eyeing some sliced bread, just to feel complete.
 Physiologically when you remove protein or fat, the hormone signals that you are full often fail.

 - Read after the meal.
 If you have a book you can’t wait to pick up and relax with, let it be your after meal reward.
 Snuggle up, grab your book, and chill on the couch while you read for 20 minutes and let your stomach get the signal that you are full.